BigNerd95/Chimay-Red/README.md

 (Probably for the last one it is enough to convert the mipsbe addresses in little endian).
 If you can support other arch then send a PR!

+## Firmware upgrade persistence
+It's possibile to make your rootkit persistent to firmware upgrade by customizing the initramfs...[more info](https://yassine.tioual.com/index.php/2017/04/26/backdoor-initramfs-and-make-your-rootkit-persistent/)